jimhigson/oboe.js/writing/main/5_Implementation.md

 ### Automated testing

-Oboe's architecture has been designed to allow as confident testing as possible.
+Oboe's architecture has been designed to so that I may have as much confidence as possible regarding the correct working of the library through automated testing.
+The testing itself is a non-trivial undertaking.
+Three-quarters of the code written for this project is test specification, with only one-quarter dedicated to distributable code.
+The majority of the specifications

+The test pyramid concept \ref{testingPyramidFig} fits in well with the hiding that is provided.
+Under the testing pyramid only very high level behaviours are tested as ??? tests.
+While this is a lucky co-incidence, it is also an unavoidable restriction.
+Once compiled into a single source file, the individual components are hidden, callable only from withing their closure.
+Hence, it would not be possible to test the composed parts individually post-concatenation into a single javascript file, not even via a workarround for data hiding such as found in Java's reflection.
+Whereas in Java the protection is a means of protecting otherwise addressable resources, once a function is trapped inside a javascript closure without external exposure it is not just protected but, appearing in no namespaces, inherently unreferenceable.

+The desirable to be amenable to testing influences the boundaries on which the application is split into separately implemented components.
 Black-box unit testing of a stateful unit is difficult; because of side-effects it may later react differently to the same calls.
 For this reason where state is required it is stored in very simple state-storing units with program logic removed.
 The logic may then be separately